A pectoralis minor that harbors trigger points may be, among others, responsible for pain at the front of your shoulder and your chest.

 Still, I will show you all three possibilities.

-Note: For massage, inspect the 5 – 8 centimetres below your coracoid process.
+Note: For massage, inspect the 5 – 8 centimeters below your coracoid process.

-I recommend holding the Trigger Fairy with one or two hands and to really relax the shoulder at the side of your body that you are massasing.
+I recommend holding the Trigger Fairy with one or two hands and to relax the shoulder at the side of your body that you are massaging.

 Now you can choose between precise massage strokes and the pressure-motion technique.

-With the massage ball you will work exactly the same area as with the Fairy.
+With the massage ball you will work the same area as with the Fairy.